 A few days ago, Merrily Weisbord sent me a piece written by Olga Tokarczuk about the Covid-19 crisis currently sweeping the world.
 A friend of Merrily’s, Jerzy Przytyk, had translated the piece using Google’s notoriously mechanical translation program.
-What Tokarczuk had to say in the piece was interesting because she is Olga Tokarczuk, the author of a remarkable book titled Flights, which won her the Man Booker International prize, and was almost certainly a major factor in her being awarded the 2019 Nobel Prize for Literature.
-I became aware of her several years ago, have managed to acquire all of her work that has been translated into English, and consider her, with Spanish novelist Javier Cercas, one of the two most interesting writers working today.
+What Tokarczuk had to say in the piece was interesting simply because she is Olga Tokarczuk, the author of a remarkable book titled Flights, which won her the Man Booker International prize, and was almost certainly a major factor in her being awarded the 2019 Nobel Prize for Literature.
+I became aware of her several years ago, have managed to acquire all of her work that has been translated into English.
+I consider her, with Spanish novelist Javier Cercas, the two most interesting writers working today in any language.

-The piece Przytyk sent to Merrily was still smoking hot and new when she forwarded it to me, and I assumed that it had been pulled off the Internet from Poland, and was untranslated into English.
+The piece Przytyk sent to Merrily was still smoking hot when she forwarded it to me, and I assumed that it had been pulled off the Internet from Poland, and had been translated into English using Google translate, or some other application that translates one language into another’s version of Chinook.
 I decided, before I finished reading it, that the English-speaking world needed to know what Tokarczuk had to say, that I had the tools to retranslate it in understandable English, and, copyright be damned, I would upload a revised translation to this website.

 Which is what I did, with a very short preface explaining where it came from, who was responsible for the retranslation, and a completely cryptic note concerning how the retranslation was effected: